 Scale of the problem in Ireland

-Although there are no official statistics on alcohol use and the prevalence of domestic violence in Ireland, several studies have pointed to the extent of the problem.
+Although there are no official statistics on alcohol use and the prevalence of domestic violence in Ireland, several studies have pointed to the extent of the problem with past research finding that alcohol was a factor in up to 70% of cases of domestic violence against women. [iv]

 The top five domestic harms due to the drinking of known harmful drinkers were: